infofiend/GCal-Search/README.md

 Steps to set this up...

 1) Create a Google Project - https://console.developers.google.com and enable OAuth2 - see https://support.google.com/googleapi/answer/6158849

         a) Give your project any name (perhaps "ST-GCal")
         b) Enable the Calendar API - https://console.developers.google.com/apis/library
         c) Setup new credentials - https://console.developers.google.com/apis/credentials

-        d) Enable OAuth with a redirect URI

- --IMPORTANT - Your redirect URI will depend on the shard on which your ST system is on.
+        d) Enable OAuth with a redirect URI - IMPORTANT!
+Your redirect URI will depend on the shard on which your ST system is on.
 For example,

             - If you are on shard 1 (you access the IDE using https://graph.api.smartthings.com):
                 THEN use https://graph.api.smartthings.com/oauth/callback